On this page

 awaitmarks a suspension point that could change to a different thread.

 writeAsyncAPI to perform a background write.
 This manages realm access in a thread-safe way without requiring you to write specialized code to do it yourself.
 This is a special API that outsources aspects of the write process - where it is safe to do so - to run in an async context.
 Unless you are writing to an actor-isolated realm, you do not use this method with Swift's

 async/awaitsyntax.
 Use this method synchronously in your code.
 Alternately, you can use the

-If you want to explicitly write concurrency code that is not actor-isolated where accessing a realm is done in a thread-safe way, you can explicitly pass instances across threads or use frozen objects where applicable to avoid threading-related crashes.
+If you want to explicitly write concurrency code that is not actor-isolated where accessing a realm is done in a thread-safe way, you can explicitly pass instances across threads where applicable to avoid threading-related crashes.
 This does require a good understanding of Realm's threading model, as well as being mindful of Swift concurrency threading behaviors.

 The Realm Swift SDK public API contains types that fall into three broad categories: